schodet/nxt-python/docs/migration.rst

     import logging
     logging.basicConfig(level=logging.DEBUG)

-The :mod:`!nxt` module no longer exports name from sub-modules.
+The :mod:`!nxt` and :mod:`nxt.sensor` modules no longer exports name from sub-modules.
 In general, NXT-Python now avoids to have two names for the same object.

 Output port constants are replaced by enumerations, using the :mod:`enum`
 module: